ardiesan/engineers-log/_posts/2022-11-01-first-things-to-do-after-switching-os-windows-to-ubuntu.md

 <br />

 Now, you are set!
 Remember, this is only the tip of the iceberg.
-There are much more concepts you have learn from here on out.
+There are much more concepts you have to learn from here on out.
 So, stay curious and practice practice practice!